Moody Brook

 Moody Brook is a small watercourse that flows into Stanley Harbour on East Falkland, Falkland Islands.
-It is near Stanley, just to the north west, and was formerly the location of the town barracks, which were attacked in Operation Rosario, the 1982 Argentine Invasion of the Falkland Islands.
+It is near Stanley, just to the northwest, and was formerly the location of the town barracks, which were attacked in Operation Rosario, the 1982 Argentine Invasion of the Falkland Islands.

 It is named after Governor Richard Moody.

 Attack on Moody Brook barracks

 Giachino's party had the shortest distance to go: two and a half miles due north.
 Moody Brook Barracks, the destination of the main party, was six miles away, over rough Falklands terrain.
 Lieutenant-Commander Sanchez-Sabarots, in the book The Argentine Fight for The Falklands, describes the main party's progress in the dark: